akeneo/pim-docs/onboarder/prerequisites/index.rst

 The parameters package provided by the akeneo cloud team must contain:

-* A ``serviceAccount.json`` file that contains authentication values to be able to use the Google PubSub and Google Cloud Storage services
+* A ``serviceAccount.json`` file that contains authentication values to be able to use the Google PubSub and Google Cloud Storage services.
 * Several environments variables values that you will configure in the install process in order to communicate with Google Cloud PubSub instance
 *
     * ``ONBOARDER_TOPIC_NAME_FOR_PUBLICATION``: the topic where the Akeneo PIM will publish synchronization messages